chefwork24/Document_extractor/README.md

 # Document Extractor

-This tool enables users to scan documents and create a local interface similar to GPT, allowing them to query the documents directly for specific information.
-This can significantly save time compared to manually reading through each document to extract the needed information.
+This tool harnesses Google's PALM LLM to enable users to scan documents and create a GPT-like local interface for direct querying.
+This streamlines information retrieval, saving users considerable time compared to manual document review.